BTMuli/MuCli/README.md

 > muc -h
 Usage: muc [options] [command]

 A Node Cli for Personal Use by BTMUli.

 Options:
   -v, --version   output the version number
   -h, --help      display help for command

 Commands:
-  mmd [options]   A SubCommand within MuCli for Markdown ncm [options]   A SubCommand within MuCli for SubCommand bili [options]  A SubCommand within MuCli for Bilibili help [command]  display help for command
+  set [options]   change subcommand use status mmd [options]   A SubCommand within MuCli for Markdown ncm [options]   A SubCommand within MuCli for SubCommand help [command]  display help for command
 ```